This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Development milestones your baby may reach by 1 month:

-Each baby develops at his own pace.
-Your baby may have already reached the following milestones, or he may reach them later:
+Each baby develops at his or her own pace.
+Your baby may have already reached the following milestones, or he or she may reach them later:

 - Focus on faces or objects, and follow them if they move

-- Respond to sound, such as turning his head toward a voice or noise or crying when he hears a loud noise
+- Respond to sound, such as turning his or her head toward a voice or noise or crying when he or she hears a loud noise

-- Move his arms and legs more, or in response to people or sounds
+- Move his or her arms and legs more, or in response to people or sounds

-- Grasp an object placed in his hand
+- Grasp an object placed in his or her hand

-- Lift his head for short periods when he is on his tummy
+- Lift his or her head for short periods when he or she is on his or her tummy

-- Put your baby on his tummy when he is awake and you are there to watch.
-Tummy time will help your baby develop muscles that control his head.
-Never leave your baby when he is on his tummy.
+- Put your baby on his or her tummy when he or she is awake and you are there to watch.
+Tummy time will help your baby develop muscles that control his or her head.
+Never leave your baby when he or she is on his or her tummy.

 - Find resources to help care for your baby.
-Talk to your baby's healthcare provider if you have trouble affording food, clothing, or supplies for your baby.
+Talk to your baby's pediatrician if you have trouble affording food, clothing, or supplies for your baby.
 Community resources are available that can provide you with supplies you need to care for your baby.